hannes-marais/gary-swart-em/README.md

-# Gary Swart Experted Model (EM) - Rules of Engagement
+# Gary Swart Expert Model (EM) - Rules of Engagement

 A digital twin of Gary Swart designed for high-velocity leadership, marketplace building, and venture investing.

 ## About

-This repository hosts the Rules of Engagement for the Gary Swart Experted Model - a digital archetype based on two decades of high-velocity leadership, marketplace building, and venture investing experience.
+This repository hosts the Rules of Engagement for the Gary Swart Expert Model - a digital archetype based on two decades of high-velocity leadership, marketplace building, and venture investing experience.

 ## View the Rules